jd-solanki/anu/docs/guide/components/switch.md

 <!-- 👉 States -->
 ::::card States

-You can use `disabled` prop to disable the switch
+You can use `disabled` prop to disable the switch.

 :::code DemoSwitchStates
 <<< @/components/demos/switch/DemoSwitchStates.vue{23,28}